Edum-favour/stock-performance-analysis-h1-2025/README.md

 ![Dashboard](Outputs/Dashboard.gif)

 ## Overview
 This python-powered interactive dashboard was built to analyze **S&P 500 stock performance in H1 2025**, using real-time data from Yahoo Finance and Dividend Aristocrats.
-Includes strategy segmentation, custom scoring, risk-return visulaization, and performance snapshots.
+Includes strategy segmentation, custom scoring, risk-return visualization, and performance snapshots.

 ## Dashboard File
 My final dashboard is in [Stock-Performance-Dashboard](outputs/Dashboard.pdf)